arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 - The Expectation-Maximization (EM) algorithm has been found to help mitigate the negative effects of quantization in clustering tasks, improving the robustness of data representation.

 ● *Research Shift Towards VLSI Circuit Analysis for Power-Aware Design*:
-- Initial focus was on speech signal processing and quantization impact reduction through clustering-based pipelines.
+- Initial focus was on Audio signal processing and quantization impact reduction through clustering-based pipelines.
 - Current research direction shifted toward a more impactful area: Circuit Analysis in VLSI Design.
 - The main goal is to estimate and model pre-microarchitectural data to support power-aware design.
 - This approach aims to reduce costly redesigns and improve timing efficiency by providing accurate early-stage power and performance estimations.